A message on the COVID-19 pandemic

 Thank you for the trust you place in us and our important conservation work.
 We’re ever grateful for your support.
 Your care for the future of Australia’s plants, animals and places makes our work possible.
 We appreciate all you do, and we’ll continue to drive our mission forward.

-As we navigate these difficult times together, I hope you’re able to find some solace in nature, in whatever way you can.
-For me, it’s as simple as a Rainbow Lorikeet in the backyard, the dusk migration of fruit bats or simply the memory of a time well-spent in nature.
+As we navigate these difficult times together, we hope you’re able to find some solace in nature, in whatever way you can.
+For some us, it’s as simple as a Rainbow Lorikeet in the backyard, the dusk migration of fruit bats or simply the memory of a time well-spent in nature.
 Nature can provide us with tranquillity in tough times.
-And it reminds me of how much we need nature in all aspects of our lives.
+And it reminds us of how much we need nature in all aspects of our lives.

 Thank you again for your commitment to our mission.
 Please stay safe and look after yourself and your loves ones.